AddSomeValue/Share-More/README.md

 # Share-More
-GitHub Learning and sharing folder
+GitHub Learning and sharing folder - dynamic learning Doing and learning at the same time